MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-readnfc.md

 **ReadNFC** can only be used in [behavior formulas](/power-apps/maker/canvas-apps/working-with-formulas-in-depth).

 > [!NOTE]
-> **ReadNFC** is only supported when running the app on a native mobile app, such as the [iOS](https://apps.apple.com/us/app/power-apps/id1047318566) and [Android](https://play.google.com/store/apps/details?id=com.microsoft.msapps) apps.
+> - **ReadNFC** is only supported when running the app on a native mobile app, such as the [iOS](https://apps.apple.com/us/app/power-apps/id1047318566) and [Android](https://play.google.com/store/apps/details?id=com.microsoft.msapps) apps.
 Even with a supported player, a device may not support NFC.
 If your application has **Formula-level error management** turned on, the function will return an error.
 Otherwise, an error message will be shown to the user and the function will return a *blank* record.
+> - Ensure your device has the NFC setting enabled to use this capability.

 ## Syntax